radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 The image of a formal expression $(m,n) \in X$ is denoted by $m \otimes n \in M \otimes N$.
 Addition of elements in $M \otimes N$ is defined by picking respective expressions in $X$ that represent them, adding the expressions and mapping them back to the tensor product.
 The result is seen to be independent of choices of representatives since different choices evaluate to the same thing under every multilinear map.
 In much the same way we define the multiplication of a tensor by an element in $R$, by lifting to a formal expression, multiplying each term by an element in $R$, and bringing the result back to the tensor space.

+Note that in general not all tensors can be written in the form $m \otimes n$.
+The most we can hope for is some linear combination of such terms, without any way to combine them.
+The tensors that can be written in such a way are called **decomposable** tensors.

 We can easily verify many properties of tensors by considering the properties of an arbitrary bilinear map.
 Thus for example we can verify that

 $$